-They are also extremely helpful for setting high cut pins that are behind low cut pins and is used exactly like the short hook – that is as a single pin picking tool!
+They are also extremely helpful for setting high-cut pins that are behind low-cut pins and are used exactly like the short hook – that is, as a single pin picking tool!

 So let's look at two very powerful variations of deeper and offset hooks that are included in the GSP Ghost Set!